 Pouring the resin Pour the resin directly onto the base board in one go.
 We know that the amount calculated is correct for a 3mm depth.
-You may need to help the resin to spread around the surface area, although GlassCast3 is specially formulated to self level.
+You may need to help the resin to spread around the surface area of the barriers.

 Spread out the resin Using a resin spreader move the resin around the baseboard until full coverage is achieved.
 The GlassCast 3 is a specialist coating resin and has special additives which will help it to settle completely flat.
-It also cures to a hi-gloss finish which in the surface pour will mean we don't need to flat or polish the surface.
+It also cures to a hi-gloss finish which in the surface pour will mean we do'nt need to flat or polish the surface.